pnp/cli-microsoft365/docs/docs/cmd/request.md

 `-b, --body [body]`
 : The request body.
 Optionally use `@example.json` to load the body from a file.

+`-p, --filePath [filePath]`
+: The file path to save the response to.
+This option can be used when downloading files.

 --8<-- "docs/cmd/_global.md"

 ## Remarks

 The request will be issued as bare as possible, meaning you are responsible for most request information, such as headers, method and body.
 There are a few exceptions:

-- the command does apply compression and throttling handling as part of the request execution.
+- The command does apply compression and throttling handling as part of the request execution.
-- The `accept` header is set and defaults to `application/json`.
+- The `accept` header can be set manually, but if you don't, it defaults to `application/json`.
 - The `authorization` header is set.
 By default, the command will try to retrieve a valid token for the API you are executing a request against based on the `url` option.

 If you specify the `resource` option, the CLI will try to retrieve a valid token for the resource instead of determining the resource based on the url.
 The value doesn't have to be a URL.
 It can be also a URI like `app://<guid>`.